hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/holes_in_faces.rst

 The proviso on this is that you can never ``Apply`` the rotations used, but that is no hardship.

-Below is what this looks like if converted to a mesh, producing totally unsuitable topology for precision modelling, or even bevelling:
+Below is what this looks like if converted to a mesh, producing totally unsuitable topology for precision modelling, or even beveling:

 .. figure:: /images/addons_pdt_holes_3.png
    :width: 400px